Chart Color Schemes

 The educational profile of Batemans Bay exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 11.2%, significantly lower than NSW's average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.2%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Vocational credentials are also common, with 40.3% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.4% and certificates for 29.9%.
+Bachelor degrees are the most common at 8.2%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Vocational credentials are prominent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (29.9%).
+A total of 21.3% of the population is actively pursuing formal education, which includes 7.3% in primary, 4.2% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education